AidanFarhi/crime-data-ingestor/README.md

-## This script extracts crime data from an api and loads it to an S3 bucket.
+## This script extracts crime data from an api and loads it to a S3 data lake.

 #### To run locally